-- 1. Power off the CMM or RTM - 2.
-Remove the 2 securing screws at either side - 3.
-Hold the two locking levers and pull them toward you to take out the blade
+- 1. Power off the CMM.
+An RTM cannot be powered off but can still be hot-swapped. - 2.
+Remove the 2 securing screws at either side. - 3.
+Hold the two locking levers and pull them toward you to take out the blade.